esheldon/nsim/config/README.md

     meas: 0.0793634 +/- 0.00017042, -0.000232593 +/- 0.00017038
     fracdiff: -7.96e-03 +/- 2.13e-03

+- low s/n runs
+    - noise 0.1
+    - run-ggnr03zmcal-degrade02
+    - run-ggnr03mcal-t03
+        meas: 0.0799988 +/- 0.000129255, -0.000120184 +/- 0.00011995
+        fracdiff: -1.55e-05 +/- 1.62e-03

+    - I was surprised that the mean came out fracdiff -0.0258 before correction, at <s/n>=125.
+Maybe related to the prior bug?

 - had a bug in the prior, assumed linear transformation between r50 and T but there is a square
+    - still, metacal should have fixed it.
+Maybe the priors need to be broader
+    - or maybe the "same noise" feature of the deep data only works if the priors are accurate
+    - maybe will need to do not-same-noise deep data, with even more randoms. can try 160 for now but note it will be much slower, since we are limited by the metacal step ( for same noise we add noise to the metacal'd images).

 - run-ggnr03zmcal-degrade03
+    - still noise=0.1
+    - slac
 - run-ggnr03mcal-t04
+    - still noise=0.1
+    - bnl
+    - the T distribution is wrong, pushed to higher values

+- run-ggnr03mcal-t05
+    - noise=0.001
+    - broad T prior
+    - bnl

+- easiest thing would be to try broader priors
+    - take true mean at 6.1314 but insted of width 3.2117 use 50% bigger